-Arthroscopic shoulder labral repair using Q-FIX knotless anchor technology to reattach torn cartilage and address shoulder instability.
+Arthroscopic Bankart labral repair uses Q-FIX™ knotless anchor technology to reattach the torn anterior labrum and restore shoulder stability after dislocation.

 A Bankart repair is an arthroscopic procedure that reattaches the torn labrum to the socket using small anchors with sutures.
-This restores the normal anatomy and prevents further dislocations.
+This restores the normal anatomy and helps prevent further dislocations.

 Small incisions allow camera and instrument access to the joint